-- AttributeError If no setuptools distribution exists for this module and this module defines no attribute whose name is the passed version_attr parameter. - ValueError If the passed specification does not comply with pkg_resources.Requirements syntax.
+- AttributeError If no setuptools distribution exists for this module \and\ this module defines no attribute whose name is the passed version\attr parameter. - ValueError If the passed specification does \not\ comply with pkg\resources.Requirements syntax.

 '''

 Assume PIL 2.9.0, Sphinx 1.3.1, and SQLAlchemy 0.6 are all installed.

 from PyInstaller.utils.hooks import is_module_satisfies

 is_module_satisfies('sphinx >= 1.3.1')

+True

 is_module_satisfies('sqlalchemy != 0.6')

 False

 is_module_satisfies('sphinx >= 1.3.1; sqlalchemy != 0.6')

+False

 Compare two arbitrary versions.
 In this case, the module name "sqlalchemy" is.

 → simply ignored.

 is_module_satisfies('sqlalchemy != 0.6', version='0.5')

 True

 Since the "pillow" project providing PIL publishes its version via the custom

 → "PILLOW_VERSION" attribute

-(rather than the standard "version" attribute), an attribute name is passed
+(rather than the standard "\version\" attribute), an attribute name is passed\

 →as a fallback to validate PIL

-when not installed by setuptools.
-As PIL is usually installed by setuptools, this.

-→optional parameter is

-usually ignored.

-is_module_satisfies('PIL == 2.9.0', version_attr='PILLOW_VERSION')

-True
+(continues on next page)

 '''